 Sell a good product

-The best way to ensure people leave reviews is to sell something people like.
-Do your homework when sourcing and checking samples, and don’t cheap out and put out flimsy or low-quality products.
+The best way to ensure people write reviews is to sell something people like.
+Do your homework when sourcing and checking samples.
+And don’t cheap out and put out flimsy or low-quality products.

 A great idea when sourcing is to check out your